docs-thetechguy-com/docs-thetechguy-com.github.io/docs/windows/windows11-arm/windows11arm-on-opi5.md

 - Complete the OOBE process

-## **Issues**
+## **Known Issues**

 - When booting the loading circle locks up and Windows never loads.
 After a few power cycles it clears.
+- BSOD when booting.
+This could be a sign that the storage driver (stornvme.sys) has been overwritten by Windows\Windows Update.

 ## **Thank you**